kyrylo/system_navigation/README.md

 * finding all classes and modules in gems
 * and more...

-For the complete list of features please read the documentation.
+For the complete list of features please read the documentation or _read the tests_.
 All interaction with the library is done via the `SystemNavigation` class and its class methods.
 The description of the methods can be found in these places:

 * [SystemNavigation](http://www.rubydoc.info/gems/system_navigation/SystemNavigation)
 * [SystemNavigation::RubyEnvironment](http://www.rubydoc.info/gems/system_navigation/SystemNavigation/RubyEnvironment)